lammps/lammps/doc/src/compute_chunk_atom.rst

 The created bins (and hence the chunk IDs) are numbered consecutively from 1 to the number of bins = *Nchunk*\ .
-For *bin2d* and *bin3d*\ , the numbering varies most rapidly in the first dimension (which could be x, y, or z), next rapidly in the 2nd dimension, and most slowly in the 3rd dimension.
+For *bin2d* and *bin3d*\ , the numbering varies most rapidly in the first dimension (which could be x, y, or z), next rapidly in the second dimension, and most slowly in the third dimension.
 For *bin/sphere*\ , the bin with smallest radii is chunk 1 and the bni with largest radii is chunk Nchunk = *ncbin*\ .
 For *bin/cylinder*\ , the numbering varies most rapidly in the dimension along the cylinder axis and most slowly in the radial direction.